mrkiura/mrkiura/README.md

 ### 👨🏾‍💻 About:

-Software Entwickler domiciled in Nairobi, Kenya.
 Enjoys crafting solutions and sharing what he learns
 - :telescope:  Builder and lifelong learner.
 Interested in web APIs, microservices, distributed systems and machine learning.

 - :seedling: Technical writing.
 See some of my writing [here](https://www.mrkiura.dev/articles), [here](https://www.twilio.com/blog/author/akiura) and [here](https://buddy.works/tutorials/author/alex-kiura).

 - ☕️ Not trying to reduce my coffee intake.

-- :mailbox:How to reach me: kiuraalex@gmail.com
+- :mailbox: How to reach me: kiuraalex@gmail.com

 ---
 ### 🛠 &nbsp;Languages and Technologies :